Scholars & Fellows

 Russell Hittinger, Ph.D.

-His books and articles have appeared through the University of Notre Dame Press, Oxford University Press, Columbia University Press, Fordham University Press, the Review of Metaphysics, the Journal of Law and Religion, the Review of Politics, and several law journals (both American and European).
-He has work forthcoming with Yale University Press and Catholic University of America press.
+Dr. Hittinger’s books and articles have been published by the University of Notre Dame Press, Oxford University Press, Columbia University Press, and Fordham University Press, and have appeared in the Review of Metaphysics, the Journal of Law and Religion, the Review of Politics.
+He has work forthcoming with Catholic University of America Press.

 Zena Hitz